 After providing an updated version of the above-mentioned first model as part of a book chapter on “The Social Neuroscience of Attachment“ in 2017, a new review paper is now available in the journal Cortex.
 It provides an extended and refined “Functional Neuro-Anatomical Model of Human Attachment (NAMA)” – Section 2 below -, and explains its biological and neural components / modules by a newly formulated set of prototypical attachment pathways – Section 3 below.

 Very recently, a first account of an extension of NAMA to also include disrupted and disorganised attachment (NAMDA) has been accepted in Frontiers in Psychiatry – Social Cognition (as part of Research Topic Social Interaction in Neuropsychiatry).
-Currently only the abstract is available, but the corresponding full text can be accessed as a pre-print (i.e. a non-peer reviewed article) freely available here.
+Currently only the abstract is available, but the corresponding full text can be accessed as a pre-print freely available here.
 This new account is summarised in Section 4 below.

 2. Description of NAMA